omniscale/imposm3/test/meta_job_doc.md

 ### Imposm3 - add osm metadata

-Implementing "osm2pgsql --extra-attributes " option
+Implementing "osm2pgsql --extra-attributes " functionality
 Only a simple "proof of concept" ( I am still learning golang )

 This patch add 5 osm_* meta key-values to the other tags: